2020 Summer Highlights – Highlights added throughout Spring – Check back regularly

-Saturday 8/11 – Heritage Craft Day (10:00 – 4:00)
+Saturday 8/8 – Heritage Craft Day (10:00 – 4:00)

 A variety of heritage craftspeople demonstrate their specialties.
-Black Smithing, Hay Fork Making, Weaving, Wheat Weaving, Tatting and Basket Making are just some of the crafts to be presented.
+Black Smithing, Hay Fork Making, Weaving, Wheat Weaving, Bobbin Lace and Basket Making are just some of the crafts to be presented.
 This event offers hands-on opportunities for adults and a special children’s Make or Take area.
 Crafts are subject to change.
-Heritage Craft Day is sponsored in part by a PA Partners in the Arts Project Stream grant.

-Saturday/Sunday 8/25 & 8/26 – Pocono State Craft Festival – $6pp, Under 12 free
+Saturday/Sunday 8/22 & 8/23 – Pocono State Craft Festival – $6pp, Under 12 free

 Sponsored by Pocono Arts Council, Pocono Chapter of PA Guild of Craftsmen and Quiet Valley Living Historical Farm.
 10am – 5pm both days.
 Fine Art & Crafts for sale; Historic buildings open – no regular tours, other activities